EsotericSoftware/kryo/README.md

 --- | --- | ---
 `elementsCanBeNull` | When false it is assumed that no elements in the collection are null, which can save 0-1 byte per element. | true
 `elementClass` | Sets the concrete class to use for each element in the collection.
 This removes the need to write the class ID for each element.
 If the element class is known (eg through generics) and a primitive, primitive wrapper, or final, then CollectionSerializer won't write the class ID even when this setting is null. | null
 `elementSerializer` | Sets the serializer to use for every element in the collection.
+If the serializer is set, some serializers required the value class to also be set.
 If null, the serializer registered with Kryo for each element's class will be used. | null

 ### MapSerializer